Qiongyi/TRIAGE_R_Package_v2/docs/Testing TRIAGE.rst

 Testing TRIAGE
 ==============

 The TRIAGE R package (v2) offers a comprehensive suite of tools for analyzing transcriptomic data.
-This document provides a guide to testing the key functionalities of TRIAGE, including `TRIAGEgene`, `TRIAGEcluster`, and `TRIAGEparser`, along with their associated visualization and analysis functions.
+This document provides a guide to testing the key functionalities of TRIAGE, including `TRIAGEgene`, `TRIAGEcluster`, `TRIAGEparser`, and `TRIAGEccs`, along with their associated visualization and analysis functions.
 These tests are designed to demonstrate the capabilities of each function and ensure their correct operation.

 Test TRIAGEgene + plotJaccard() + compareGO()
 ----------------------------------------------